Aureothin: Biosynthesis

-Regarding the biosynthesis of aureothin, the biosynthetic pathway would be begun with chorismic acid.
-P-nitrobenzoate is derived from p-aminobenzoate by an N-oxygenase, which is encoded by aurF.
+Regarding the biosynthesis of aureothin, the biosynthetic pathway would be begun with chorismic acid. p-Nitrobenzoate is derived from p-aminobenzoate by an N-oxygenase, which is encoded by aurF.
 The aurF is one of the aureothin biosynthetic enzymes and it is referred to as a nonheme diiron oxygenase that is responsible for converting p-aminobenzoate to p-nitrobenzoate.
 Moreover, the aurF catalyzes a reaction of a complete six-electron oxidation utilizing two equivalents of dioxygen and two exogenous electrons in order to convert p-aminobenzoate to p-nitrobenzoate.
-Then, three type I Polyketide Synthases (PKSs), which is encoded by aurA, aurB, and aurC, generates the a polyketide chain using p-nitrobenzoate as a starter unit for the biosynthesis of aureothin.
-At this point, the repetition that one molecule catalyzes two successive cycles of chain extension would occur in the reaction of the type I Polyketide Synthase (PKS).
-In particular, the two consecutive cycles containing four times of methylmalonyl-CoA and one time of malonyl-CoA occur during the type I Polyketide Synthase (PKS).
+Then, three type I polyketide synthases (PKSs), which is encoded by aurA, aurB, and aurC, generates the a polyketide chain using p-nitrobenzoate as a starter unit for the biosynthesis of aureothin.
+At this point, the repetition that one molecule catalyzes two successive cycles of chain extension would occur in the reaction of the type I PKS.
+In particular, the two consecutive cycles containing four times of methylmalonyl-CoA and one time of malonyl-CoA occur during the type I PKS.
 After O-methylation is activated by a methyltransferase, which is encoded by aurI, the tetrahydrofuran ring formation is produced by a monooxygenase that is encoded by aurH.
 Therefore, the final product, aureothin, is produced as a result of the monooxygenase encoded by aurH.